tytydraco/yessleep/out/My_friend_found_a_device_that_lets_you_hear_God_But_the_messages_we_received_were_disturbing.md

 At break he told me he’d left the device at home and would give it to me the next day.
 I asked why he seemed so weird.

-“He said my name,” he expaid, staring at nothing like he was in a trance.
+“He said my name,” he explained, staring at nothing like he was in a trance.
 “The voice said my name and said I was special.
 That I was a blessing against the unjust.”

 Tommy was still a few lessons ahead of me in what the voice taught, but it had already started talking to me about what it called the 'unjust'.
 In my last session, it said:

 *To the unjust there remains only the blessing of the light.*
 *The good must not merely walk away from them but face them.*

 It sounded abstract, and I still had no idea what it meant.

 “We were chosen,” Tommy finally said, grabbing my shoulders.
 "He's giving us a path to him."

 He didn’t come to school the next day, or for the rest of that week.
 I called, texted, nothing.
 I wondered how many lessons he had gotten through by then.